Air Quality Questions

 Indoor odours can be created by pets, occupants as well as contents.
 Ensure that there are no dropped and forgotten food items that children or even pets may have left behind.
 Ensure that there are no droppings or litter issues from pets that may have been overlooked.
 Another source of odours are forgotten laundry items or sports equipment, especially hockey bags, socks, towels, etc.

 Another source of common indoor odour issues can be rodents.
 You should think back a few years, in some cases, and try to recall if you’ve ever had a rodent issue.
 If you have a mouse or other rodent problem, how was that addressed?
 In many cases bait or poison designed to be carried back to the nest where it will kill the rodent inside walls or under floors is not a good idea.
 This can lead to a significant odour issue.
 Dead rodents or rodents nests inside walls are very hard to locate.

-Once, you have crossed the above possible sources off the list it may be wise to schedule an indoor air quality assessment or air quality inspection.
+Once, you have crossed the above possible sources off the list it may be wise to schedule an indoor air quality testing or air quality inspection.